A complete list of metrics is available in the reference section.

 If your Sense server runs out of memory it’s basically game over.
-Now, Sense is usually does a very good job to reclaim unused memory, but it’s still critically important to monitor memory usage.
+Now, Sense usually does a very good job reclaiming unused memory, but it’s still critically important to monitor memory usage.

 One error scenario that’s hard or impossible to catch without Butler SOS style monitoring is that of apps with cartesian products in them.

 They can easily consume tens of hundreds GByte of RAM within seconds, bringing a Sense server to a halt.

 Butler SOS has more than once proven its value when debugging this specific issue.